zenflow/composite-service-http-gateway/README.md

 requests will be handled by the *first* matching route, hence putting the `/` route last in the example above.*

-There are currently two ways requests can be handled ("handlers"):
+There are currently two "handlers" (ways requests can be handled):

 | # | identifier | middleware | description
 | --- | --- | --- | ---